gbafana25/zren/README.md

 	- [x] `base` directory will have files from first commit
 	- have `.gitignore`-like file
 		- identifiers: f - file, ext - extension

+## TODO
+- make new commits by comparing prev. commit